 Everyone knows what it’s like to get the type of cough that comes along with the common cold or the flu.
 But a cough that doesn’t go away creates a more complex problem with challenging symptoms.
-That’s when Richard Herrscher, MD, at AIR Care can help, using his expertise to work through your medical history, conduct diagnostic tests, and ultimately provide treatment that targets the source of your cough.
+That’s when Richard Herrscher, MD and Maryam Saifi MD, at AIR Care can help, using his expertise to work through your medical history, conduct diagnostic tests, and ultimately provide treatment that targets the source of your cough.
 To get relief from a chronic, dry cough, schedule an appointment online or call one of the AIR Care offices in Dallas or Plano, Texas.

 Coughs are described as being wet or dry.
 A wet cough that produces mucus is usually caused by an infection like the common cold, flu, bronchitis, or pneumonia.